camchu2001/my-wiki/docs/06. Artificial Intelligence/Non-Technical Intro to AI/Introduction to AI.md

 ### Acquiring Data
 #### 1. Manual Labeling
 For example, one might collect a set of pictures, go through each one, and manually label them.
 This is a tried and true way of getting a dataset where you have both A and B.
+#### 2. Observing Behaviors
+Example: Consider an ecommerce or an electronic commerce website, where you offer things to users

+at different prices, and you can just observe if they buy your product or not.

+So just through the act of either buying or not buying your product,

+you may be able to collect a data set like this.

+We can store the user ID, the time the user visit your website, the price you

+offer the product to the users, as well as whether or not they purchased it.

+And so, just by using your website, users can generate this data from you.